header image

 EUMETSAT supports GCOS activities with the production of accurately calibrated and homogenised observations (fundamental climate data records) from its Metop, Meteosat and Jason satellites, contributing to more than half of the GCOS essential climate variables.

-The group is a voluntary partnership of governments and international organisations.
-Current membership includes 96 governments and the European Commission (EC), as well as 87 intergovernmental, international and regional organisations which have “Participating Organisation” status (including EUMETSAT).
+The Group on Earth Observation (GEO) is a voluntary partnership of governments and international organisations.
+Current membership includes 114 governments and the European Commission (EC), 146 intergovernmental, international and regional organisations with “participating organisation” status (including EUMETSAT) and 20 associates, such as commercial and non-governmental, non-profit and civil society organisations.

-GEO provides a framework within which these entities can coordinate to develop new projects and work towards the key objective of the group: global access to affordable Earth observation data, which is being implemented through the creation of GEOSS.
-The GEO Ministerial meeting of November 2015 endorsed a new GEO Strategic Plan for 2016-2025.
+GEO provides a framework within which these entities can coordinate to launch joint initiatives, develop new projects and work towards the key objectives of the group as described in its strategic plan for 2016-2025.

 Our role

-EUMETSAT is contributing to GEOSS through the development of the GEONETCast infrastructure, with systems developed in cooperation with the CMA, NOAA and INPE.
+EUMETSAT contributes to GEOSS through the development of the GEONETCast data dissemination infrastructure, with systems developed in cooperation with the China Meteorological Administration (CMA) US National Oceanic and Atmospheric Administration (NOAA), and the Brazilian National Institute for Space Research (INPE).

 EUMETSAT also contributes to GEOSS through its activities within the CEOS and CGMS groups.